-A maintained value of 80% is recommended for the level of the Warning Limit for the tariff year of 2019-2020 for I-SEM.
-This is currently providing a sufficient level of comfort without be onerous on market participants.
+A maintained value of 80% is recommended for the level of the Warning Limit for the tariff year of 2020-2021 for I-SEM.
+This is currently providing a sufficient level of comfort without being onerous on market participants.

-Future analysis may be considered for this parameter due to the timelines of Energy Traded Not Delivered volumes within the credit calculation and future non-acceptance of contracted quantities.
+Future analysis may be considered for this parameter due to the timelines of Energy Traded Not Delivered volumes within the credit calculation and future nonacceptance of contracted quantities.